-f) Undergraduate Clinical Nurse Education means the conduct of undergraduate nurse education in a clinical setting.
-The base rate is determined by reference to the second step of the full-time Level B scale (referred to as g), and calculated as follows:

-$$\frac{g / 52}{52} + 25\% = h$$

-- g) Payment is made only for classes which are covered by the academic casual staff member's appointment and which are actually conducted by the academic casual staff member.
-Unless the course coordinator or cost centre manager gives the staff member 24 hours notice of the cancellation of any particular class, full payment for the class is made. - h) Academic casual staff members may be paid at more than one rate if they are involved in more than one activity, e.g. lectures and tutorials. - i) Casual ELICOS Teaching staff members will be paid the following minimum rates: - i)at the repeat tutorial rate, outlined in clause c) of this Agreement for each hour of face to face teaching performed; - ii) at the other required Academic activity rate, outlined in clause e) for each hour of non-teaching duties performed.
+f) Undergraduate clinical education means the conduct of undergraduate education in a clinical setting.
+The base rate is determined by reference to the second step of the full-time Level B scale (referred to as g), and calculated as follows: g / 52 + 25% = h g) Payment is made only for classes which are covered by the academic casual staff member's appointment, and which are actually conducted by the Casual Academic Staff member.
+Unless the course coordinator or Cost Centre Manager gives the staff member 24 hours' notice of the cancellation of any particular class, full payment for the class is made.